How Capital B’s bold branding reinforces its commitment to telling Black stories

 Music played a huge role, too—particularly the way liner notes were designed in the mid-to-late ’90s.
 “There’s usually a lot of dense compact info and they have to make it engaging,” Miller says of the credits, acknowledgments, and sometimes lyrics that graced the back of every album cover.
 “That’s how I think of newspapers,” he says.

 All of these elements are subtly woven together to help paint an authentic picture of Black culture and Black communities, which major media outlets far too often portray as poor and dysfunctional.
-As Matter Unlimited’s cofounder, Isis Dallis, wrote in a Fast Company article last year: “The words and images we create and choose to circulate create powerful mental associations that define how we perceive each other and the world around us.”
+As Matter Unlimited’s managing director, Isis Dallis, wrote in a Fast Company article last year: “The words and images we create and choose to circulate create powerful mental associations that define how we perceive each other and the world around us.”

 In the case of Capital B, diverse messaging and a multifaceted brand identity are a key part of the offering.
 “There is such range and dimensions to the diaspora, we made sure that the imagery we were using, and the color palette, were reflective of that range,” Dallis says.
 “So we weren’t contributing to a narrow stereotype of what Black people look like, respond to, and the energy we bring forward.”